Report card: Bob Condotta grades the Seahawks’ loss to the Saints

 No idea where Will Dissly has gone but he was invisible on a night when you felt they could have used him.

-Gerald Everett had 11 yards on three catches but also a really costly penalty in the second quarter to kill a drive.
+Gerald Everett had 11 yards on three catches but also a really costly taunting penalty in the second quarter to kill a drive.

 Grade: D